Rebecca Jackson (politician)

 Rebecca Jackson is a former Republican politician from Louisville, Kentucky.
 She previously served as the Jefferson County Judge/Executive and also ran unsuccessfully for the Republican party nomination for governor.
 She is the former chief executive officer of the WHAS Crusade for Children, a local charity that operates a large annual telethon.
-She is retired from CEO of Mastery Mavens, an internet-based professional development tool for teaching professionals.

-Education
+Early life

-Jackson graduated from Southern High School in Louisville and earned bachelor's and master's degrees from the University of Louisville.
+Jackson was born in Short Creek in Grayson County.
+She graduated from Southern High School in Louisville and earned bachelor's and master's degrees from the University of Louisville.
+She served as a teacher, first for first grade and later serving special needs students, and administrator in the Jefferson County Public Schools system.
+In 1987, Jackson founded JobCenter, an employment agency serving the disabled.

-Teaching career

-Jackson began her career as a teacher for children with special needs in the Jefferson County Public Schools (JCPS) in 1973.
-She taught grades K–12 in a variety of schools.
-She was promoted to learning specialist, an administrative position.
-Jackson left JCPS and took a position as director of the Parent Education Project at the University of Louisville.
-In 1987, Jackson founded JobCenter, Inc., a not-for-profit employment agency placing persons with special needs in businesses in the community.

 Political career

-Jackson first won elected office in 1989, upsetting a long-time Democratic incumbent Jefferson County clerk Jim Malone.
+Jackson first won elected office in 1989, upsetting long-time Democratic incumbent Jefferson County clerk Jim Malone.
 She was re-elected in 1993.
-In 1998, Jackson ran for and won the race for Judge/Executive, and served one term.
+In 1998, Jackson ran for and won the race for Judge/Executive; she was sworn in on January 1, 1999, and served one term.
 She was the last person to serve in that office before city and county governments merged in 2002; the office was largely replaced by the Mayor of Louisville Metro, though technically the office still exists in a largely ceremonial capacity.
 Jackson had been a staunch proponent of a consolidated city-county government.

-Jackson represented the United States as an observer to the December 1993 elections in Russia, after the country adopted a new constitution and elected the first persons to the re-established State Duma.
-She represented the United States in Bulgaria as one of two specialists on how to establish a primary election for the many factions of the pro-democracy movement.
-In the following election, the pro-democracy movement unseated the communist parliament and took back the office of Prime Minister.
-Jackson also traveled to China on a National Association of Counties trade mission.